msinclair-sudo/Symmetria-Index/README.md

 Configure your profile, or use default.
 Provide all files as input to an LLM.
-Prompt the LLM: "follow the instruction in the markdown" the LLM will ask questions for your meal plan.
+Prompt the LLM: "follow the instruction in the markdown" The first response should be to provide it with a goal. if it doesn't list the goals, ask what the goals are.

+the LLM will ask questions for your meal plan.
 Receive an output file meal_plan_yyyy-MM-dd.json with:
 21 meal slots (breakfast, lunch, dinner)